Frndly TV and Philo are two of the cheapest live TV streaming services available right now, but are either of them worth your money?

 Frndly TV and Philo have a lot of differences between the two and certainly compared to cable TV, but they both do a good job of bringing together the channels with easy-to-use live guides.
 Take a look:

 Based on my experience trying out these two services, I think anyone who has used a live guide from a cable TV provider or another streaming service will be able to figure out the navigation without a problem.
-Frndly TV may be slightly easier, but that’s because there are only 15 channels.
+Frndly TV may be slightly easier, but that’s because there are so few channels.
 Philo has more than 60 to browse.

 Fortunately, Philo has implemented a number of ways to find programming besides the live guide and search bar.
 From the home screen, you’ll find the “Trending Now” and “Top Shows on Philo” suggestions helpful for the times when you’re not sure what to watch.